RMSi Experience in Canada

 Water Efficiency and Conservation Education Program

-The team from Resource Management Strategies Inc. (RMSi) is currently project managing and delivering services for York Region’s water efficiency and conservation education project.
-The primary objective of this three year project in to develop, deliver and review the Water for Tomorrow public education program on water efficiency and conservation as well as associated tracking, monitoring and reporting.
-Program deliverables include the development of a Community Based Social Marketing program strategy, deliver 1,000 residential landscape visits per year, coordinate, manage and deliver seminars, booths at community events, provide presentations at various public and community events, manage the maintenance of water-efficient demonstration gardens, and complete monitoring to confirm the water savings associated with the residential landscape visits.
+The team from Resource Management Strategies Inc. (RMSi) project managed and delivered services for York Region’s water efficiency and conservation education project from 2010 through to 2014.
+The primary objective of this project was to develop, deliver and review the Water for Tomorrow public education program on water efficiency and conservation as well as associated tracking, monitoring and reporting.
+Program deliverables include the development of a Community Based Social Marketing program strategy, deliver 1,000 residential landscape visits per year (2010-2013), coordinate, manage and deliver seminars, booths at community events, provide presentations at various public and community events, manage the maintenance of water-efficient demonstration gardens, and complete monitoring to confirm the water savings associated with the residential landscape visits.

 Water Efficiency Program Implementation